Moodle app notifications

 - Click to turn on notifications for assignment, feedback, forum etc. as required

 Push notifications can be enabled by an administrator by connecting their Moodle site to a messaging server such https://messages.moodle.net (available for registered Moodle sites only).
-An access key can be obtained via Administration > Site administration > Plugins > Message outputs > Mobile Notifications.
+An access key can be obtained via Site administration > Plugins > Message outputs > Manage message outputs then clicking on the link Settings for the option Mobile.

 You can enable by default Mobile notifications for your students, please read the "Default message outputs" section in Messaging settings.